 Through structural analyses, 14 buildings/spaces have been identified as eligible for State matching funds for seismic mitigation (SMP).
 Nine of these are being completed under Measure E, with the remaining five to be completed under a future bond.
-See table below for status of all buildings.
+See table on the previous page for status of all buildings.